sydneyberry/sydneyberry/README.md

 ### Hi there 👋 I'm Sydney!
-I'm a computer science student with a passion for design.
+I'm a full-time software engineer with a passion for design.
 To give a quick intro...
-- 🌱 studying computer science at South Dakota State University
+- 🌱 B.S. in Computer Science with honors from South Dakota State University (May 2022)
-- ⚡ interested in web development and human-computer interaction
+- ⚡ interested in fullstack web, ml, + more
-- 📫 sydney.berry@jacks.sdstate.edu
+- 📫 sydneyjberry12@gmail.com

 <!--
 **sydneyberry/sydneyberry** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.